RichardLindeberg/RichardLindeberg.github.io/_posts/2016-09-20-Eventsourcing-Part-2.markdown

     }
 }
 ```
 This repository uses NEventstore to store the events.
 To be able to use NEventstore optimistic concurrency we use the same stream.
-That means that in a multithreaded environment where to commandhandlers execute on the same object,
+That means that in a multi-threaded environment where to commandhandlers execute on the same object,
 Only the first one will be able to commit.
 The second one will get a concurrencyexception.
 The CommitId is used to make sure we don't act on the same thing twice.
-If we in every command give the command a specific id to identify the command it self, we can use rabbit mq or simular that has AtLeast once delivery garantee.
+If we in every command give the command a specific id to identify the command it self, we can use rabbit mq or similar that has AtLeast once delivery guarantee.
 I will write a post about that later, but for now, just accept it as a fact.

 So let's create a command and a commandhandler.